jeanc18rlos/dental-vip-cms/src/pages/en/specialties/zygomatic-implants.md

         and the participation of an expert Maxillofacial Surgeon.</p>\n"
     - question: What type of prosthesis can next be made?
       answer: "<p>Usually a hybrid prosthesis of metal-acrylic or metal-porcelain.</p>\n"
-    - question: Are they only used to fix complete dentures, that is, when all teeth are missing?
+    - question: Are they only used to fix complete dentures; that is, when all teeth are missing?
       answer: "<p>Yes in the past, since it was a procedure designed for this purpose, with 4 implants in total, 2 on each side of the upper jaw.
 However, at present